RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 ### Releases and Tagging
 1. Merging a PR into `master` is considered production ready.
 1. Merging a PR into `master` doesn't require tagging and [CHANGELOG.md](./CHANGELOG.md) updates.
+1. Running `$ yarn release` after commits are merged into `master` generates the release commit and [CHANGELOG.md](./CHANGELOG.md).
+You may need to update/pull tags prior to running this command.
+This commit should be pushed towards `master`.
+This release commit is currently used as a purposeful block and may be automated in the future.
+[The commit message is recognized in the release script](./.travis/custom_release.sh#L41).
+This commit format controls when files are pushed towards production stable, and gives development a fallback when something goes wrong.
 1. Tagging and `CHANGELOG.md` updates should be coordinated against a consistent release cycle, and can take place at an independent time.
 1. Tagging should make use of semver.
 1. Manipulating tags against commits directly should be avoided in favor of a semantic version increment, iteration.